 This will create a development certificate called aspnetapp.pfx with a password mypass123.

-The path of the SSL certificate will be inside user profile folder since I have referred it from %USERPROFILE%\.
-The full path of the SSL in my case is:
+The path of the SSL certificate will be inside user profile folder since we have referred it from %USERPROFILE%\ therefore the full path of the SSL in our case is:

 C:\Users\Avita\.aspnet\https

 So, copy this certificate and paste it to the https folder in the MultiApp project folder.
-Check the below image where I have marked it:
+Check the below image where we have marked this path.

-The next command to run is to trust the ASP.NET Core HTTPS development certificate.
+The next command to run will trust the ASP.NET Core HTTPS development certificate.
 This command is given below.

 If you get a prompt after running the above command then make sure you accept it.

-The Docker compose has 2 main command for building the services and running the containers.
-In your command prompt go to the directory of the docker-compose.yml file and run the build command:
+The Docker compose has 2 main commands for building the services and running the containers.
+In your command prompt, go to the directory of the docker-compose.yml file and run the build command:

 docker-compose build

-This will Build the services and will create 2 images for our app.
+This will Build the images for the app.

-Next, create and start the 2 containers for these 2 images.
-This command is given below.
+Next, we create and start the 2 containers for these 2 images.
+The docker compose up command does this work.

 docker-compose up

-Now you can simply open the url – https://localhost:9000/ to open the multi-container app.
-I have shown this in the below video.
+Now you can simply open the url – https://localhost:9001/ on the browser to open the multi-container app.
+We have shown this in the below image.

 You can now download the source codes of this tutorial:

-In this tutorial I created a multi container ASP.NET Core app using docker compose.
+In this tutorial we created a multi container app in ASP.NET Core Docker compose.
 These containers also communicate with one another.
-Later on, I added ssl certificate and exposed the app on https port.
-Please share this tutorial on facebook, twitter and other websites so that other developers can also use it to build docker multi container app.
+Later on, we added ssl certificate and exposed the app on https port.
+Please share this tutorial on facebook, twitter and other websites so that other developers can also use it to build docker multi containers app.

 Hi YogYogi,